-- 1.1.
-This document sets out Age UK Sutton's (AUKS) policy on data protection and information governance.
-It provides an overview of AUKS's data protection requirements under the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act (DPA) 2018. - 1.2.
-This policy applies to all individuals who have access to personal information that AUKS processes, including trustees, employees at all levels whether permanent or temporary, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners (collectively referred to as Age UK Sutton colleagues).
+- 1.1 This document sets out Age UK Sutton's (AUKS) policy on data protection and information governance.
+It provides an overview of AUKS's data protection requirements under the General Data Protection Regulation (GDPR) and the Data Protection Act (DPA) 2018. - 1.2 This policy applies to all individuals who have access to personal information that AUKS processes, including trustees, employees at all levels whether permanent or temporary, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners (collectively referred to as Age UK Sutton colleagues).
+This policy applies to Age UK Sutton and its Trading Company.